 - Please visit the Hyatt Centric Arlington Map, Parking & Transportation page for driving directions and available transportation options.

 For further information, please email The Bowen Center.

 The Georgetown Family Center is approved as a(n):

-- Independent provider of continuing education credit by the Maryland State Board of Social Work Examiners, the District of Columbia Board of Social Work, and the National Board of Certified Counselors.
+- Independent provider of continuing education credit by the Maryland State Board of Social Work Examiners and the District of Columbia Board of Social Work.

 - Approved provider of continuing education by the New York State Education Department’s State Board for Social Work for licensed social workers #SW-0419.